 In the C-plane alternative, The UE sends the PDU Session Modification Request which includes the information about the multicast service to be leaving.

-3. The MB-SMF notify the MBSF, the UE leave the multicast session.
-If the UE is the last UE in this multicast session in the MB-SMF, the BM-SMF sends MBS session release request to MBSF.
+3. The SMF notify the MB-SMF, the UE leave the multicast session.
+If the UE is the last UE in this multicast session in the SMF, the SMF sends MB-SMF session release request to MB-SMF.

-4. If MBSF receives MBS session release request.
-It request the MBSU to release the tunnel between MBSU and MB-UPF.

-5. The MB-SMF initiate the PDU session modification procedure to release the QoS flow of PDU session of UE corresponding to the MBS flow of the MBS session which UE is leaving.
+5. The SMF initiate the PDU session modification procedure to release the mapped QoS flow of PDU session of UE corresponding to the MBS flow of the MBS session which UE is leaving.

-6. The MB-SMF initiate the MBS session modification to NG-RAN.
-If the UE is the last UE for the MBS session, the MB-SMF send MBS session release to NG-RAN.

-7. The NG-RAN release the UE MBS context.
+7. The NG-RAN releases the UE MBS context and modifies the AN-specific resource.

 8. UE sends the PDU session modification ACK to SMF.

-9. The NG-RAN send MBS session modification/release response to SMF.

-10. If the UE is the last UE in this multicast session, the SMF request the UPF to release the tunnel for the MBS session.
+9. The NG-RAN send MBS session modificationrequest to MB-SMF.
+If the UE is the last UE in the NG-RAN for this MBS session, the NG-RAN send MBS session release request to MB-SMF.
+If the multicast transport for shared N3 delivery is used and UE is the last UE in this MBS session, the NG-RAN sends the IGNP/MLD leave message to the IP multicast address.

+10. If the UE is the last UE in this multicast session, and unicast transport for shared N3 delivery is used, the MB-SMF request the MB-UPF to stop sending packet to NG-RAN.

+11. If there is no UE in the MB-SMF for this MBS session, the MB-SMF request the MBSF to release the tunnel between MBSU and MB-UPF.

 6.10.2.3 MBS session release